Cody Bellinger Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Cardinals pitching staff ranks ninth in the league.
+- The pitching staff for the Cardinals has a collective 9.1 K/9, the ninth-best in the league.

-- The Cardinals' 4.51 team ERA ranks 17th among all league pitching staffs.
+- The Cardinals' 4.40 team ERA ranks 17th across all MLB pitching staffs.

-- Cardinals pitchers combine to surrender 41 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- The Cardinals rank 15th in baseball in home runs given up (43 total, 1.2 per game).

-- Mikolas gets the start for the Cardinals, his eighth of the season.
-He is 1-1 with a 5.79 ERA and 34 strikeouts in 37 1/3 innings pitched.
+- Montgomery (2-4) takes the mound for the Cardinals in his eighth start of the season.
+He has a 3.29 ERA in 41 2/3 innings pitched, with 38 strikeouts.

-- In his most recent time out on Wednesday, the right-hander threw 5 2/3 innings against the Los Angeles Angels, allowing three earned runs while surrendering eight hits.
+- The left-hander's most recent time out came on Saturday against the Detroit Tigers, when he threw six innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.